 Gonzo Unit Thessaloniki – Greece and UK artist residency programme

-In these uncertain times, marked by periods of isolation and disconnection, we’re pleased to announce our cross cultural residency programme connecting Greek and British visual artists in a unique collaboration over six editions.
+In these uncertain times, marked by periods of isolation and disconnection, we’re pleased to announce our cross cultural residency programme connecting Greek and British visual artists in a unique collaboration over several editions.
 In each edition we have invited two artists to meet virtually, and participate in a programme of communication and activity for a number of months.
 This will lead up to a two-week physical residency and public exhibition taking place in our Thessaloniki project space, throughout 2021 with the first exhibition in Spring.

 Collaboration is at the heart of our project; we believe that exciting things happen when individual artists work together, and are open to creative exchange.
 Our project is designed to champion the experimental, we encourage artists to push the boundaries of their practice, take risks, test ideas and embrace failure as part of the creative process.
 Collaboration may mean the artists exchange ideas, create dialogue between works, find common ground, make new work together, respond to, challenge, inspire and/or influence one another’s practice.
 Each approach and resulting exhibition will be unique to each pair of artists.